-This autumn marks the return of the Paris Motor Show.
+The Paris Motor Show is back, and we're now less than a month away from seeing what the world's automotive manufacturers have lined up for us in the French capital.
 The Mondial de l’Automobile is a biennial event held at the Paris Expo on even-numbered years.
 Auto Express will be out in force when things kick off on 2 October, but for those of you who can’t wait, why not check out our sneak preview of what to expect when doors open in the French capital?

 For 2014, a number of highly anticipated all-new production models are expected to debut, including the Mercedes AMG GT, Jaguar XE and Fiat 500X.
 There’ll be a host of next-gen reveals, too, such as Volvo’s latest XC90, the Mk2 Audi R8, and the new Mazda MX-5.

 Concept cars will also be out in force to preview potential future offerings, show off technological and styling know-how, or simply tease car enthusiasts around the world.

 Although Auto Express will be reporting from the show on 2 October, it actually opens to the public on Saturday 4 October, and runs through to the 10th.

 Tickets are available to buy from the official website, and cost 14€ for one adult, or 22€ for one adult and one child.